kevinmasson/website/content/posts/2020/ray-tracer-with-webgl-compute.md

 The one I use is directly copied from [somewhere on internet](https://stackoverflow.com/questions/12964279/whats-the-origin-of-this-glsl-rand-one-liner) and is seed-based.

-I created a simple demo showing the RNG result, so that you can easily understand how to use the WebGL 2.0 Compute API : [demo](https://oktomus.com/web-experiments/webgl-compute/rng/) / [code](https://github.com/oktomus/web-experiments/tree/master/webgl-compute/rng).
+I created a simple demo showing the RNG result, so that you can easily understand how to use the WebGL 2.0 Compute API: [demo](https://oktomus.com/web-experiments/webgl-compute/rng/) / [code](https://github.com/oktomus/web-experiments/tree/master/webgl-compute/rng).
 Here is the shader:

 ```glsl
 #version 310 es